pytorch/ao/torchao/sparsity/README.md

 #### segment-anything-fast
 We applied 2:4 sparsity to accelerate segment-anything, as part of [segment-anything-fast](https://github.com/pytorch-labs/segment-anything-fast).

-We found the inference acceleration of semi-structured sparsity depends on the matmul shapes, which is why we don't see additional speedups when applying sparsity to all linear layers (attn + mlp) of segment-anything.
+We were able to provide a **1.16x (22.7 -> 26.5 img/s) speedup over our dense baseline, while maintaining 97.5% (0.581 -> 0.567) of the evaluation accuracy (mIOU)**.

-We find that accelerating the MLP linear layers provied the most speedups (`lin1`, `lin2`).
+Overall, we found that accelerating the MLP linear layers provied the most speedups (`lin1`, `lin2`), while mitigating accuracy loss.

+Applying sparsity to the attention linear layers led to a slower model, likely due to two reasons:
+- We cannot fuse into our semi-structured sparse matmul with torch.compile.
+- The speedups we observe for sparse matmul depend on the matmul shapes, and the attention matmuls are smaller than the MLP ones.

-We also are able to compose int8 dynamic quantization with 2:4 sparsity for futher speedups.
+We were also are able to compose int8 dynamic quantization with 2:4 sparsity for futher speedups.

 We found that applying int8 dynamic quantization to the attention layers, int8 dynamic quantization + 2:4 sparsity to mlp layer 1 and 2:4 sparsity to mlp layer 2 yielded the best configuration.

-We were able to provide a **1.16x (22.7 -> 26.5 img/s) speedup over our dense baseline, while maintaining 97.5% (0.581 -> 0.567) of the evaluation accuracy (mIOU)**.
-To reproduce our benchmarks please follow these [instructions](/scripts/sam/README.md).

 The following benchmarks we ran for sam ViT-h on an NVIDIA-A100-80GB, with batch_size=32 and `bfloat16` dtype, with `torch.compile="max_autotune"`: